 10. Airfoil Satellite – use iPhone as a speaker for Mac

-Now that you know how to use your iPhone as a mic for Mac, why not also use it as speaker?
+Now that you know how to use your iPhone as a mic for Mac, why not also use it as a speaker?
 This is useful when are watching movies on Mac, and want to listen to the audio from the comfort of your bed, or let’s just say, the speaker on your Mac isn’t working.

 We have a detailed article on how to use Airfoil to set your iPhone as a speaker for Mac.
 In general, you need to is download ‘Airfoil for Mac’ on your Mac and the companion app ‘Airfoil Satellite’ on your iOS device.
 Next, on your Mac, open the app, select the audio source you’ll like to transmit.
 Given the iPhone and Mac are on the same WiFi network, your Mac will auto-detect your iPhone, click on the iPhone icon, and that’s it.
 Anything you play on your Mac will be rerouted to your iPhone.